 Tempted to use some good old duct tape?
 Think again.
 Although duct tape is thick and durable, it’s also a real hassle when it’s time to unpack.
 Opt for some high-quality, durable packing tape that is meant for moving boxes, not for mailing packages.
 You’ll notice a difference in thickness and adhesive quality if you check the difference between the two.
 A dispenser for your packing tape is a must if you don’t want to be dealing with tangled tape.

 This is a professional moving company’s best friend.
 Many, many items can benefit from a layer of protective shrink wrap.
-It keeps out moisture and dirt, as well as keeping couch cushions, cables, and other items together in one place.
+It keeps out moisture and dirt, as well as keeps couch cushions, cables, and other items together in one place.
 Furniture should be wrapped in a layer of shrink wrap, including mattresses and other fabric-covered items.

 Moving blankets are incredibly versatile.
 They are rugged, padded blankets specifically made to withstand the demands of moving.
-You can use them to slide furniture across the floor, to pad a door frame, or to protect your more fragile furniture while it is on the truck.
+You can use them to slide furniture across the floor, pad a door frame, or protect your more fragile furniture while it is on the truck.
 Most likely your movers will have at least a few for use during transit, but having a surplus is never a bad idea!

 Having the right packing materials will not only make your move easier, but it will keep your belongings protected from damage during transport.
 Would you rather let the professionals bring the supplies and do the packing?
 We’d be happy to oblige.
 FlatRate Movers will pack your home from top to bottom in the highest quality materials, every time.
 Get a moving quote today!